FarhangAmaji/versatileAnn/README.md

 ---

+# What versatileAnn is<a id='whatVersatileAnnIs'></a>

+This project aims to provide `utility tools` that `facilitate` the `development of models`, `particularly` those in the realm of `deep learning`.

+This project is `quite extensive`, with over 15,000 lines of code.
+While `this readMe` highlights some `key features`, there are many `more unique functionalities and options` available.

+These features are not only `well-tested`, with more than 300 unit tests, but also designed to `save` you significant amount of `development time`.

-This project aims to provide utility tools that streamline the development of models, particularly those in the realm of deep learning.
-As the name `"VersatileAnn"` suggests, the project strives to be beneficial across different deep learning subfields, including natural language processing (NLP), computer vision, forecasting, and other more general use cases.
-Not only can it be useful for people to `simply try out some models`, but it's designated to be especially handy for `AI researchers` who require a robust and efficient development environment.
+Not only can it be `useful for` people to `simply try out some models`, but it's `designed` to be `especially handy` for `AI researchers` who require a robust and efficient development environment.

-The project comprises 5 distinct sections: `dataPrep`, `commonDatasets`, `brazingTorch`, `models` and `machineLearning`. `BrazingTorch` and `machineLearning` offer valuable resources for individuals aspiring to delve into development and utilizing deep learning and machine learning approaches, respectively.

-However, the `models`, `dataPrep` and `commonDatasets` sections are currently `specialized` for `forecasting`. `models` contains many of forecasting `state of the art` models.
-It's worth noting that NLP falls under the category of models dealing with `sequential data`, where information is processed in a specific order.
-This alignment allows VersatileAnn to be particularly useful for `NLP models`.
-The project holds potential for incorporating novel ideas similar to the existing ones, but these are yet to be implemented for other subfields.

-Additionally, VersatileAnn aims to provide an easy-to-use tool for testing various machine learning models with different hyperparameters.
-This functionality can significantly save development time and effort by streamlining the process of identifying the optimal configuration for a specific model.

-This project is quite extensive, with over 15,000 lines of code.
-While this summary highlights some key features, there are many `more unique functionalities and options` available.
-These features are not only `well-tested` with more than 300 unit tests, but also designed to `save` you significant `development time`.
-By incorporating these functionalities, you can `avoid errors` through the built-in error handling mechanisms.
-For a deeper dive, `each section` within the project has its own dedicated **readme.md** file explaining these features in detail.
-Additionally, these `sections` are designed to `work together` seamlessly, leveraging each other's functionalities.

-## sections

-### brazingTorch
+- **Project Features**<a id='projectFeatures'></a>

+  - **Enhances Code Reliability:**

+    In programming `even minor typos` can `waste months of hard work`. `Well-tested tools` help `minimize errors` and `ensure reliability` of code.

+  - **Simplifies Complex Processes:**

+    `Bundles` `commonly used functionalities`, `streamlining` complex processes into a `single function call` while maintaining `customizability`.

+  - **Reduces Development Time:**

+    `useful ready functionalities` significantly `impact` development `timelines`.
+Therefore improves `Development & Using Experiences`.

+  - **Elevates Code Quality:**

+    The essence and attention to detail ingrained in this project `guide` your development towards `cleanliness`, meticulously addressing even minor details to `prevent errors` and enhance code robustness.

+  - **Error Detection and Prevention:**

+    It also `raises errors` and `warnings` to `prevent many potential errors`; this is especially `very needed` when `working` with `Python` and Python packages.

+  - **Enhances Future Development:**

+    From the perspective of further developing this project, it's been built with `clean code principles` and a tidy `structure`, simplifying `future developments `.
+Additionally, it's adorned with `detailed internal comments` for easy understanding and modification.

+  - **Compatible Integration with Popular Libraries:**

+    Compatibility with pandas, numpy, scikit-learn, PyTorch, and PyTorch Lightning `allows` for `integrating` of `your existing works` into this project with low effort.

+  - **Exciting Features and Cool Ideas:**

+    This project is packed with lots of fresh features and awesome ideas, sparking creativity and innovation.

 `brazingTorch` was developed here in this project, but as it offers valuable functionalities for the `broader deep learning community`, so it was moved to its own github repo: https://github.com/FarhangAmaji/brazingTorch